snike3/SmartThings-Random-Tinkery/README.md

 # SmartThings-Tinkery
-Randome tinkering with SmartThings SmartApps and Device Types
+Random tinkering with SmartThings SmartApps and Device Types